 As with most laws, there are some exceptions to the statute of limitations.
 You can specifically extend the statute past the official deadline in personal injury cases if the following occurs:

 If the defendant in a personal injury case leaves town, you can have the statute of limitations extended.
-Any time the defendant was outside the state can be used to extend the deadline.
+Any amount of time that the defendant was outside the state may be used to extend the deadline.
 However, keep in mind that it may be difficult to prove in court that a defendant skipped town.

-Known as the “discovery rule,” you may be able to extend the statute of limitations if the injured individual did not know he or she was injured or did not know who specifically had caused the injury.
+Known as the “discovery rule,” you may be able to extend the statute of limitations if you did not know you were injured or did not know who specifically had caused the injury.

 Other extensions are possible if the plaintiff was a minor at the time of the injury or was otherwise handicapped, disabled, or mentally ill.
 Most states will commonly allow for these particular extensions.

-Avoid the Statute of Limitations with Attorney Robert White
+Avoid Missing the Deadline with Attorney Robert White

 Far too many cases each year are not filed soon enough after an accident.
-As a result, claims are dismissed and many people are left without compensation for devastating accidents, and it is important that you avoid this fate by contacting a personal injury lawyer as soon as you suffer a personal injury.
+As a result, claims are dismissed and many people are left without compensation for devastating accidents.
+To avoid this fate, contact us as soon as you suffer a personal injury.